Take part in the Marbella 4Days Walking Experience

 If you love to walk and travel, then why not combine the two with Southern Spain’s four day walking challenge – Marbella 4Days Walking?

-From the 13th to the 16th of October 2016, the sixth annual walking event will be held in Andalucia and thousands of people from all over the world will be travelling to sunny Marbella to take part.
+From the 11th to the 14th of October 2018, the eighth annual walking event will be held in Andalucia and thousands of people from all over the world will be travelling to sunny Marbella to take part.
 Participating in Marbella 4Days Walking is a very special experience – it’s so much more than just a walk!
 You will enjoy four days of walking alongside participants from all over the world and make new friends under sunny skies.
 There’s a wonderful atmosphere of comradery, team spirit and positivity that you may have experienced during the famous Nijmegen four-day walk, which makes even the toughest hill a pleasure.

 By day you can choose a distance of either 20 or 30 kilometres and walk carefully planned trails along the coast, through lovely towns and in the stunning countryside around Marbella.
 After a day of hiking, rest your weary feet and relax in our finishing area.
 There’s a bar to enjoy a well-deserved drink and a snack, plus a variety of musical performances, so you can share stories and listen to great live music right by the sea.
 In the evening there are dance and music performances in the charming setting of Marbella’s Old Town, including the world famous flamenco music and dancing of course.